ikarus23/kiosk-mode-breakout/README.md

   can be found over at [appt.org](https://appt.org/en/docs/android/features/keyboard-access) (may vary on devices).
 * Try to open as many activities (windows) as you can.
 Having too many of them open might cause a crash that breaks you out (only on older Android versions).
+* Look out for links again.
+On Android links can be used to open apps.
+If they are not installed, Android might even open the Google Play store which lets you install them.
+One scenario could be: you can access a web site.
+  Form there you find links to e.g. facebook, instagram, etc. They in turn let you access the google search.
+You then switch to picture search, click on the camera icon, and Google Lense will open, or even better, the Google Play store.